 Prayer Shawl Ministry meets twice a month on the second and fourth Tuesday, from 10 a.m. to noon at St. Matthew.
 The ministry handcrafts shawls for those who are ill, grieving, or alone and need to know the Lord is near.
 These shawls are blessed by Fr.
 Nick.
 If you love working with soft fibers or want to learn to crochet or knit, this group is the place for you.
 Donations of yarn are welcome.
 Carol Andersen

-Pro-Life Committee welcomes supporters to work on a range of pro-life initiatives, including prayer, education, pastoral projects, and community outreach.
-Volunteers are needed to participate in monthly activities in respect of and regarding pregnant women, the elderly, the disabled, veterans, the incarcerated, etc. Janet Cottler, 317-594-8947, and Erin Kelsch, 317-441-3315
+Respect for Life Committee welcomes supporters to work on a range of pro-life initiatives, including prayer, education, pastoral projects, and community outreach.
+Volunteers are needed to participate in monthly activities in respect of and regarding pregnant women, the elderly, the disabled, veterans, the incarcerated, and others.
+Janet Cottler, 317-594-8947, and Erin Kelsch, 317-441-3315

 - Boy Scout Troop 443 provides boys with an effective educational program designed to train them in the responsibilities of citizenship and encourage growth in moral and physical strength.
 Ages 11-18.
-Brian Murphy, Scout Master, 317-716-8124
+Steve Keltner, Scout Master, 317-576-1937.

 - Cub Scout Pack 443 provides boys with an effective educational program designed to train them in the responsibilities of citizenship.
 Encourages growth in moral and physical strength.
 Meets the third Wednesday of each month at 6:30 PM.
-Brian Scott, Cub Master.
-Lucas Burdess, Assistant Cub Master.
+Lucas Burdess, Cub Master.

 - Daisies, Brownies, Junior, and Cadette Girl Scouts offer opportunities to build girls of courage, character, and confidence through activities of service, science, citizenship, creativity, and esteem-building.
 For girls Kindergarten through 8th grade.
-Phyllis Mahoney, 317-466-0026
+For more information and/or to get connected with a local Girl Scout recruitment manager, contact Shelley Fraser-Berry, Jessica Kenworthy, or Kathy Hulbert, 317-842-6266.

-Society of St. Vincent de Paul provides material assistance to the needy of Central Indiana via five special works programs.
+Society of St. Vincent de Paul provides material assistance to the needy of Central Indiana via special works programs.
 (1) Pre-packaged food is distributed from the Client Choice Food Pantry at no cost to people whose household incomes fall within the guidelines for food pantries established by the federal government and state of Indiana.
 (2) Non-food household items (e.g., used but usable furniture, appliances, mattresses/box springs, clothing, and other household essentials) are distributed at no cost from its Distribution Center following a home visit made by St. Matthew Conference volunteers.
-(3) The “Beggars for the Poor” distribute a prepared hot meal and weather-appropriate clothing on Saturday mornings to the homeless at an inner-city location.
-(4) The “Changing Lives Forever” program seeks to lift people out of poverty on a long-term basis through an 18-week educational program to educate clients on the rules of work and other skills needed to become economically self-sufficient.
-(5) The Mission 27 Resale Store provides an exceptional shopping experience for bargain and treasure hunters.
+(3) The “Changing Lives Forever” program seeks to lift people out of poverty on a long-term basis through an 18-week educational program to educate clients on the rules of work and other skills needed to become economically self-sufficient.
+(4) The Mission 27 Resale Store provides an exceptional shopping experience for bargain and treasure hunters.
 Clothing, furniture, books, kitchen items, and miscellaneous items are sold with the proceeds going to buy more nutritional food for the Food Panty and to expand the “Changing Lives Forever” program.

 Volunteers are needed for literally hundreds of different jobs at the Food Pantry (3001 E. 30th St.), at the Distribution Center/Mission 27 Resale Store (1201 E. Maryland St.), or working from home.
 Active members of the St. Matthew Conference meet on the third Sunday of each month following the 9 AM Mass (at 10:30 AM).
 Ray Meckauskas, 317-594-0290

-- St. Matthew Support of the SVdP Client Choice Food Pantry: Provides volunteers once every six weeks, but we would like to do this more often.
+- St. Matthew Support of the SVdP Client Choice Food Pantry: Provides volunteers, but we would like to do this more often.
 A variety of shifts are available.

-- St. Matthew Support of the SVdP Warehouse: Volunteers meet every fifth Saturday as published in the church bulletin.
+- St. Matthew Support of the SVdP Warehouse: Truck drivers and truck helpers are needed on certain Saturday mornings.
 Ray Meckauskas, 317-594-0290

 - SVdP Food/Clothing Collection Carts are conveniently located in the narthex.
 You may also place items in the SVdP closet along the hallway northeast of the sanctuary.
 Donations of food, used but clean clothing, and personal items are always welcome.
 You may also fill and return the blue SVdP bags found in the narthex with food staples.
 Everything will be delivered to the Distribution Center or Food Pantry.